firesidefiction/firesidefiction.github.io/_drafts/2018-04-17-one-for-sorrow-two-for-joy.md

 The red jade woman reached over to pat her partner's shoulder, but she jerked away.
 "Why should I give my child to you?
 What if I don't _want_ to forget?"

-"You won't forget," The Undertaker tried to continue her spiel.
+"You won't forget," the Undertaker tried to continue her spiel.
 "It will just ease the pain."

 "I don't _want_ to ease my pain," The force of the woman's anger pushed the Undertaker back in her chair.
 "He was my son.
 My boy.
 There is a hole here and it can't be filled by _anything_.
 And you just want me to ignore that?
 I was his mother!"